Vegan Chickpea Tuna Salad

 How to Store

-While experts advise against freezing traditional mayo-based salads, using vegan mayo means that you can freeze this chickpea tuna salad.
+- Freeze it.
+While experts advise against freezing traditional mayo-based salads, using vegan mayo means that you CAN freeze this chickpea tuna salad.
 Store it in an airtight container for up to 3 months and let it thaw in the refrigerator before serving.

 Enjoy friends!
 If you make this vegan chickpea tuna salad recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!